ru55e1l/gptUnitTestGenerator/README.md

 ## Experiment Data
 The extension has been evaluated with .NET, JavaScript, and Java, showing promising results:

-- **.NET**: Mean compile success of 95.33%, with a median of 100%.
+- **.NET**: 10 tests were done with mean compile success of 95.33%, with a median of 100%.
 Line coverage mean at 83.33%, and a median of 100%.
-- **JavaScript**: 100% success rate in test compilation and line coverage across 10 different functions.
+- **JavaScript**: 10 tests were done with 100% success rate in test compilation and line coverage across 10 different functions.
-- **Java**: Successfully created tests for HW4 Java files, including bug detection, with 100% line coverage.

 For detailed graphs and further data, refer to the comments in the code or the designated sections marked as [insert graph here].